Pengyu911Chen/Pengyu911Chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, Im Pengyu Chen (陈鹏宇).
-I am currently an M.S. student in Electrical and Computer Engineering at Johns Hopkins University, where I am affiliated with the Autonomous Control & Exploration Lab at the Laboratory for Computational Sensing and Robotics (LCSR) under the mentorship of Prof.Abhishek Cauligi.
+I am currently an M.S. student in Electrical and Computer Engineering at Johns Hopkins University, where I am affiliated with the Autonomous Control and Exploration Lab at the Laboratory for Computational Sensing and Robotics (LCSR) under the mentorship of Prof.Abhishek Cauligi.

 My research focuses on autonomous aerial robotics, with an emphasis on learning-based control, real-time decision and spatial reasoning.
 I am particularly interested in bridging foundation models with classical robotics algorithms or learning-based control method to enable long-horizon autonomous navigation and real-time decision-making in previously unknown environments.
 Building an EDI like the one in *Stealth* would definitely be incredibly cool！